lonnieezell/Bonfire/bonfire/docs/layouts_and_views.md

     Template::block('block_name', 'default_view', $data);

 Sometimes you will want to keep all of the various files that can be used in this block within your theme.
-In this case, you can pass TRUE as the fourth parameter.
+In this case, you can pass `true` as the fourth parameter.
 Instead of looking within your module's view folder, it will look within the theme folder.

     Template::block('block_name', 'default_view', $data, true);